 I developed the following customer contact list a while ago and have kept updating it as my needs changed.
 Besides the common information such as Name, Title, Company, Contact Information, I included Sales Stage, Industry and Last Contact Time.
 As your data grows over time, these last three columns will help you quickly sort your data, segment it, and make decisions about what you want to do with different groups of customers.

-This timesheet excel template clockspot created allows you to manage hours and the total pay of part-time employees, such as project-based vendors and interns.
-It breaks hours out by regular hours, overtime hours, sick hours, vacation hours, and holiday hours.
-You can grab the three templates—weekly, biweekly and monthly, and use them right away without having to change anything.
+This timesheet excel template allows you to manage hours and the total pay of part-time employees, such as project-based vendors and interns.
+You can easily modify the template to include regular hours, overtime hours, sick hours, vacation hours, and holiday hours.
+Or, you can grab the template, and use it right away without having to change anything.

-Bonus: A free Timesheet sample app that allows employees to track their hours and log time in and time out.
+Bonus: You can also turn the spreadsheet template into a functional app through AppSheet's platform!
+The following free Timesheet sample app allows employees to track their hours and log time in and time out.
 The app allows for immediate calculation of total wages based on hours, giving accounting or human resources all of the information they need.

 I really like this project management excel template developed by spreadsheet123 because it does a fantastic job of visualizing project duration and progress (by percentage completion), not just of projects, but the sub-projects under each project.